Analyzing quantum gravity spillover in the semiclassical regime: Observables and gauge invariance in generally covariant systems

-The key idea that Kucha\v{r}'s proposal hinges upon is the distinction between conventional gauge systems and parameterized systems.
-The main argument can be summarized as the physically observable quantities should commute with the diffeomorphism constraint and not necessarily with the Hamiltonian constraint.
-The phase space functions that commute with all constraints are termed perennials.
-Thus, the complete observables are termed perennials, and partial observables as observables.
-We will use Kucha\v{r}'s proposal and consider these phase space functions observables while keeping in mind that, anyway, the relational picture is implemented by construction in the quantum model.
+Kucha\v{r} questions the notion of Dirac observables in generally covariant systems \cite{kuchar_canonical_1993}, where the Hamiltonian itself is a constraint.
+Contrasting the conventional gauge system and the generally covariant system, Kucha\v{r} argued for a different notion of the physical observable for systems with time reparameterization invariance.
+The main argument can be summarized as the physically observable quantities need not commute with the Hamiltonian constraint.
+The phase space functions that commute with all constraints are termed perennials and are not of interest in our analysis.
+We will follow Kucha\v{r}'s proposal and consider any function of phase space variables as observable while keeping in mind that the relational picture is implemented by construction in the quantum model under consideration.